 - Use an adequate dose of NRT.
 The higher doses are used if you smoked more than 18-20 per day.

 - Use NRT for at least 8-12 weeks for the best chance of stopping smoking in the long term.

 - The dose of NRT is typically reduced in the later part of the course, and then stopped.

-- You should not combine NRT with other medicines that help you stop smoking, such as bupropion or varenicline.
+- You should not combine NRT with other medicines that help you stop smoking, such as bupropion.

 You are more likely to stop smoking if you receive counselling or support whilst taking NRT.
 A doctor, nurse, pharmacist or Stop Smoking Clinic may give this support.
 Also, the manufacturers of NRT often offer support such as telephone counselling, audio and video material, internet sites, personalised written programmes, etc. The details come on the packets of the various NRT products.
 It is strongly advised that you take up any offer of support whilst going through the difficult time of giving up smoking.